- Some dogs, including brachycephalic breeds, can have more trouble breathing in hot weather.

 - Raised canvas platform dog beds offer a cooling alternative to traditional beds, and you can even invest in cooling mats or kiddie pools for particularly heat-intolerant dogs.

 - If you don’t have air conditioning, adjust a fan so that your dog has access to a nice, cool breeze.

 - Never leave a dog unattended in an enclosed vehicle or in a warm environment that does not have good air circulation.

 You can also help your dog acclimate to the cold.
+Put a limit on outdoor time, and be sure to clean the salt and ice balls off of your dog’s paws when you come inside.
+Depending on your dog’s coat type, you might also want to dress him in something warm.
 After all, who doesn’t love a pup in a sweater?
 With so many dog sweaters, jackets, raincoats, and booties to choose from, keeping your dog warm is easier than ever.
 However, it’s important to note that you should never leave an item of clothing on an unsupervised dog.
 And anything you do put on your canine companion should fit properly (not too tight or too loose).